Emergency Medical Technician jobs at City of Louisville - 27 jobs

 Attendance: Being present at work is an essential function of the position.

-Language Skills: Ability to effectively communicate verbally and in writing, professionally and courteously with visitors and members of the public, vendors, co-workers and staff.
-Ability to explain technical park information in everyday language with customers.
-Ability to recognize and understand non-verbal symbols and cues.
+Language Skills: Ability to effectively communicate verbally and in writing with visitors and members of the public, contractors, other management staff, employees throughout the park district, and subordinates; ability to explain technical information in everyday language which non-technical people can understand.
+Ability to prepare meaningful, concise, and accurate reports.
 Communication occurs daily.

-Work Environment: While performing the regular duties of the job, the employee regularly works in outside weather conditions.
-The employee spends a portion of their time working in the shop.
-The employee frequently works near moving mechanical parts.
+Work Environment: While performing the regular duties of this job, the employee regularly works in outside weather conditions.
+The employee frequently works near moving mechanical parts and has exposure to chemicals and fumes.
 The noise level in the work environment is usually moderate.
+The employee also spends a portion of their time working in a shop or office setting using telephones, computers, copiers, printers, etc.

 Other Information